irods/irods.org/content/posts/irods-internship-summer-2021.md

 Status: published

+**Update:**  This internship is open to international students, but may require some extra paperwork.
+A US Bank account is highly recommended for candidates not in the United States.

 ## Join Us

 The iRODS Consortium is looking for qualified, motivated candidates for a paid, full-time, remote, summer internship (probably three months, June-August).
 There is interesting work to be done in C++, Python, and Java.
 We have brainstormed five separate projects, each appropriate for a summer of focus.
 Each project is real work that we would like to have done and will be an important part of the iRODS ecosystem in the near future.